-Finally, EPA's record shows that gas units equipped with duct burners (i.e., supplemental combustion equipment)111 can sustainably operate at higher capacity factors.
+Finally, EPA's record shows that gas units equipped with duct burners (i.e., supplemental combustion equipment)107 can sustainably operate at higher capacity factors.
 As explained above, reported data show that "roughly 15 percent of existing [gas] plants operated at annual utilization rates of 75[%] or higher on a net summer basis" in 2012.
 80 Fed.
 Reg. at 64,799 (emphasis added).
 Over 60% of those high-capacity-factor units are equipped with duct burners.
-See 2012 NGCC Plant Capacity Factor, EPA-HQ-OAR-2013-0602-0250, JA002360-62.112 Consequently, Petitioners' claim that gas units cannot achieve 75% annual utilization without "continual operation" of their duct burners and "accelerated equipment wear" is demonstrably wrong.
-Pet.
-Record Br.
-32-33.
+See 2012 NGCC Plant Capacity Factor, EPA-HQ-OAR-2013-0602-0250, JA.
+108 Consequently, Petitioners' claim

-111 A typical combined-cycle gas unit is comprised of combustion turbines, a heat recovery steam generator that uses waste heat from the combustion turbines to generate steam, and a steam turbine.
+107 A typical combined-cycle gas unit is comprised of combustion turbines, a heat recovery steam generator that uses waste heat from the combustion turbines to generate steam, and a steam turbine.
 Heat-recovery steam generators can be used with or without duct burners, 80 Fed.
 Reg. at 64,960, which provide supplemental firing to generate additional steam.

-112 This spreadsheet contains gas-plant data submitted to the Energy Information Agency in 2012.
+108 This spreadsheet contains gas-plant data submitted to the Energy Information Agency in 2012.
 The "2012 EIA 860 Form" tab includes data regarding net-summer capacity and equipment configuration (including whether a plant has units equipped with duct burners), while the "2012 EIA 923 Form" tab includes generation data.
-Based on this information, 41 of the 67 gas plants with a 75% or greater annual-netsummer capacity factor have units equipped with duct burners.
-See Cover Sheet, "2012 NGCC Plant Capacity Factor" (summarizing EPA-HQ-OAR-2013-0602-0250), JA002360-62.
+Based on this information, 41 of the 67 gas plants with a 75% or greater annual-net(Footnote Continued ...)